indmdev/Free-Telegram-Store-Bot/README.md

 # Free-Telegram-Store-Bot
 I made this Bot Free 100%.

-This is a Telegram Store Bot you can use for selling and managing your products, services, and orders.
+The Telegram Store Bot you can use for selling and managing your products, services, and orders.

 # New upgraded version 5: https://t.me/inDMShopV5Bot

+# Mega and Classic Bot: https://github.com/indmdev/indmshopbot?tab=readme-ov-file#sellers-store-control-panel

 ![photo_2024-09-10 08 21 53](https://github.com/user-attachments/assets/3e5a2c25-3e6b-4b02-a975-2f671940e7f9)